vllm-project/vllm/docs/source/dev/kernel/paged_attention.rst

    read data from global memory to shared memory.
 The purpose of this document is to provide a high-level explanation of the kernel implementation step by step, aiding those who wish to learn about the vLLM multi-head query attention kernel.
-Reading the actual code implementation after going through this document will likely have a better understanding.
+After going through this document, users will likely have a better understanding and feel easier to follow the actual implementation.
 -  Please note that this document may not cover all details, such as how to calculate the correct index for the corresponding data or the dot multiplication implementation.
 However, after reading this document